joshdb1/CommsImageRecieverSim/README.md

 # CommsSystemRecieverSim

-This program python simulates an image communications system receiver implemented in `rx.py`.
+This program simulates the image communications system receiver shown below:

+![alt text](https://github.com/joshdb1/CommsSystemRecieverSim/blob/master/figs/sysDiagram.PNG?raw=true)

+The receiver implementation is in `rx.py`.
 The simulation includes demodulation, matched filtering, and phase and timing synchronization using PLL's.
-The receiver takes a raw signal as input and outputs the received image.
+The receiver takes a raw 1D signal as input and outputs the received 2D image.

-The system diagram for the receiver implemented is below:

-![alt text](https://github.com/joshdb1/CommsSystemRecieverSim/blob/master/figs/sysDiagram.PNG?raw=true)

 To run the simulations, run the command (using Python 3.9 or later): `python ./runSims.py`